PhD, Management, Lancaster University, United Kingdom

-MSc, Management, Human Resources and Industrial Relations, Oxford University, UK
+MSc, Management (Human Resources and Industrial Relations), Oxford University, United Kingdom

 BJourn (Hons), School of Journalism, Carleton University, Canada